 - Require you to do community service or pay compensation for the damage you have created;

 - Require you to attend a Family Conference; or

 - Charge you.
 This means you will have to go to court.

-- For more information about warnings, cautions, youth justice conferences and being charged, see our information on Young People and Police.
+For more information about police warnings, cautions, family conferences and being charged, see our factsheet The Police and You.

 Penalties for graffiti crimes

-If you are under 18 and you are charged with a graffiti crime and then found guilty, depending on the case a court can:
+If you are under 18 and you are found guilty of a graffiti crime, depending on the situation a court can:

-- Give you a fine as high as $2,500 (the amount of the fine will depend on the circumstances);
+- Give you a fine (the amount of the fine will depend on the circumstances), and/or

-- Make a driver’s licence order (if it is not the first time you have been found guilty of a graffiti offence).
+- Make a driver’s licence order (if you’ve been found guilty of a graffiti offence before).

 As well as ordering you to pay a fine and/or ordering you to do community service, a Court might also make a Driving Licence Order.
-A Court can also disqualify you from getting your driver’s licence, or suspend your licence, for up to 6 months.
+This means that a Court can disqualify you from getting your driver’s licence, or suspend your licence, for up to 6 months.
 This could mean you spend more time on your Ls and Ps.